christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 their aliases with those of Cleopatra and Mark Antony's grandchildren, but it was my starting point to understanding the many aliases this family used*)

+*The Royal Ancestry Of The Roman Emperor Vespasian* (2021) by Henry Davis [[link](https://henrydavis-cc.medium.com/the-royal-ancestry-of-the-roman-emperor-vespasian-72e144335299)] (*this article proves that Vespasian descended from King Herod.
+Once I realized that King Herod was Mark Antony's regional alias then all the pieces fell into place*)

 _Footnotes_